sumon-ohid/42-Exam-Preparation/README.md

 ## Introduction

 This repository is dedicated to providing exam preparations for 42 students.
-Whether you are gearing up for exam rank 02 - 06 or any other related exams, you'll find valuable resources here.
+Whether you are gearing up for exam rank 02 any other related exams, you'll find valuable resources here.

 ## Content